xfbs/blog/_posts/2018-09-09-setting-up-fresh-system.md

 Another interesting feature is that Dash can download all [StackOverflow][] answers that are tagged to a specific programming language or framework.
 This can sometimes be useful if you can't figure out from the documentation how things fit together, but I don't use that feature much.

-I bought a license for around 28€ (about $30).
-That license still works on Dash 4, which was released in 2017.
+It does cost some money, I paid around <span title="about $33" class="underlined">28€</span> for my license.
+But I think it is definitely worth it.
+Also, I think it is really awesome that my license, which I bought in 2015 for dash 3, was updated to work with dash 4 when it was released in 2017.
+Thanks Kapeli!

 ## Conclusion